Tax and Financial Planning for Special Needs

 - Medical-care improvements to a home

-Employment Expenses
+Work-Related Expenses

 Taxpayers with disabilities can claim a business deduction for costs incurred to enable them to work.
 These “ordinary and necessary business expenses” are not subject to a 7.5% limit.
 The expenses claimed should not be required or used in personal activities (except incidentally) and cannot be specifically covered under other income tax laws.

-Parents of Disabled Children
+Tax Benefits for Parents of Children with Disabilities

 ABLE Accounts